nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/getting_started/tf_getting_started.md

     input_data = <insert your TensorFlow DataLoader here>
     ```

-    Now your input `model` and `input_data` are ready, you can move on to the [Run the optimization]() section.
+    Now your input `model` and `input_data` are ready, you can move on to the [Run the optimization](#2-run-the-optimization) section.

 ## 2) Run the optimization
 Once the `model` and `input_data` have been defined, everything is ready to use Speedster's `optimize_model` function to optimize your model.

-The function accepts as input the model in your preferred framework (TensorFlow in this case) and returns the accelerated version of your model:
+The function takes the following arguments as inputs:

+- `model`: model to be optimized in your preferred framework (TensorFlow in this case)
+- `input_data`: sample data needed to test the optimization performances (latency, throughput, accuracy loss, etc)
+- `optimization_time`: if "constrained" mode, `Speedster` takes advantage only of compilers and precision reduction techniques, such as quantization. "unconstrained" optimization_time allows it to exploit more time-consuming techniques, such as pruning and distillation
+- `metric_drop_ths`: maximum drop in your preferred accuracy metric that you are willing to trade to gain in acceleration

+and returns the accelerated version of your model 🚀.

 ``` python
 from speedster import optimize_model